wso2/docs-open-banking/en/docs/develop/application-management-listener.md

 - Setting authenticators
 - Setting a conditional authentication script
-- Publishing data during application creation, update and deletion
+- Publishing data during application creation, update, and deletion
-- Enabling specific OAuth 2.0 properties in the created application such as ID token encryption, pkce support
+- Enabling specific OAuth 2.0 properties in the created application such as ID token encryption, Proof Key for Code Exchange (PKCE), support
-- Storing additional details regarding the application as metadata.
+- Storing additional details regarding the application as metadata

 To achieve the above, extend the following class.
 ``` java